 Young people in England are required to continue in some form of education or training until they are 18.
 There are several pathways for young people to choose from, depending on what they are thinking of doing next, and what their longer-term goals are.

-Post-16 courses are generally around 16 hours per week (around 540 hours per year).
+Post-16 study programmes are generally around 16 hours per week (around 580 hours per year).
 This is considered to be a full-time programme and is usually offered over 3 days.
 Each provider might offer similar qualifications, but there will be variations in the subjects and the course content you can study with each of them.
-Some subjects and courses will have entry requirements.
+Some study programmes will have entry requirements.

 If you are still in school, you will have access to careers advice and guidance to help you decide which route is right for you.
 Further information can also be found at the National Careers Service website.